toluwalojurotimiayeni/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that replace all characters A and c from input to Z and e respectively
+A script that displays all users and their home directories, sorted by users